Eligible students may apply to Santa Fe Community College’s Nursing Program, through the application link.

 Is there a minimum GPA?

 The minimum GPA for admission is 2.75.
 Admission is competitive.
-The average GPA for incoming students averages between 3.2-3.5.
+The average GPA for incoming students is between 3.2-3.5.
 To calculate your GPA, see our college catalogue “Grade Options”.

 Can I test out of any courses?